bsc-pm/tampi/README.md

 ## Wrapper Functions for Code Compatibility

+**IMPORTANT:** These wrappers are no longer supported in TAMPI-OPT.

 Typically, application developers try to adapt their code to different parallel programming models and platforms, so that an application can be compiled enabling a specific programming model or even a